 Mortgage and other asset-backed securities are presented separately in the maturity schedule due to the potential for prepayment.
-The weighted average life of these securities is estimated at 10.34 years.
+The weighted average life of these securities is estimated at 11.97 years.

-Residential mortgage backed securities ("Residential MBS"), Commercial mortgage backed securities ("Commercial MBS") and Asset-backed securities follow a structured principal repayment schedule and 97% are of investment grade.
-Securities totaling \$1,325,323 are rated AAA.
+Residential mortgage backed securities ("Residential MBS"), Commercial mortgage backed securities ("Commercial MBS") and Asset-backed securities follow a structured principal repayment schedule and 98% are of investment grade.
+Securities totaling \$1,985,104 are rated AAA.

-At December 31, 2022, the largest industry concentration of the Company's portfolio was investments in Electric-Integrated of \$1,114,059, representing 6% of the total AFS portfolio.

-The gross gains realized on sales were \$3,197 and \$10,367, and the gross losses realized on sales were \$89,596 and \$18,865 during 2022 and 2021, respectively.
-During 2022 and 2021, the Company recognized investment losses of \$169 and \$65, respectively, related to impairment of AFS securities.
+At December 31, 2023, the largest industry concentration of the Company's portfolio was investments in Electric-Integrated of \$1,141,035, representing 5% of the total AFS portfolio.
+The gross gains realized on sales were \$813 and \$3,197, and the gross losses realized on sales were \$19,801 and \$89,596 during 2023 and 2022, respectively.
+During 2023 and 2022, the Company recognized investment losses of \$- and \$169, respectively, related to the impairment of AFS securities.

 The Company's investment portfolio of AFS securities is predominantly comprised of investment grade securities.
-At December 31, 2022 and 2021, AFS securities with fair value totaling \$553,560 and \$865,764, respectively, were less than investment grade.
+At December 31, 2023 and 2022, AFS securities with fair value totaling \$488,777 and \$553,560, respectively, were less than investment grade.